 Change out of your workout clothes & shower ASAP.

 Sweating itself doesn’t cause acne, but sweaty workout clothes are full of bacteria that will speed up pimple growth.
 When you’re getting your sweat on, try wearing loose-fitting clothes or something made from a sweat-wicking fabric and never, ever wear dirty workout clothes.
 Wash that sports bra!
-Just as importantly, don’t give bacteria a chance to grow and cause pimples, so get in the shower as soon as you can.
+Just as importantly, don’t give bacteria a chance to grow and cause pimples.
+In other words, get in the shower as soon as you can.
 If showering isn’t an option, try keeping some fragrance-free face wipes with you to wipe down your body and prevent bacteria from staying on your skin.

 Wear an oil-free sunscreen.